commschamp/CommsDSL-Specification/messages/messages.md

 #### Ordering
-There are protocols that may define various forms of the same message, which share the same numberic ID, but are differentiated by a serialization length or value of some particular field inside the message.
+There are protocols that may define various forms of the same message, which share the same numeric ID, but are differentiated by a serialization length or value of some particular field inside the message.
 It can be convenient to define such variants as separate classes.
 In case there are multiple **&lt;message&gt;**-es with the same